openedx/edx-documentation/en_us/shared/preface.rst

 This guide opens in your web browser, with a **Search docs** field and links to that guide's contents on the left side of each page.
-To open or save a PDF version, click **v: latest** at the lower left of the page, and then click **PDF**.
+To open or save a PDF version, click **v: latest** at the lower right of the page, and then click **PDF**.

+.. note:: If you use the Safari browser, be aware that it does not support the search feature for the `edX documentation`_.
+This is a known limitation.

 Email
 -------